Shimmen/ArkoseRenderer/README.md

 Here are some basic steps to get it compiling & running for you:

  1. Download or clone this repository
- 1. Download & install the Vulkan SDK from https://vulkan.lunarg.com/
+ 1. Download & install the Vulkan SDK from https://vulkan.lunarg.com/.
+This applies even if you're not indending on using Vulkan, as some tools and libraries we rely on are part of the SDK.
  1. Create project files using CMake for your generator of choice.
-All third-party dependencies besides Vulkan are either already in-tree or dowloaded by CMake automatically via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
+All third-party dependencies besides the Vulkan SDK are either already in-tree or dowloaded by CMake automatically via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).

 You should now be able to compile and run!